cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 | Any                     | Any                           | No Policies             | ✅ Allowed (no restrictions) |

 Even though the policies work for tunnel routing mode, for consistency in customer experience, we do not provide support for network policies for workloads outside global namespaces.

+## Global Service Support
+In the scoped-export mode, all services within global services would automatically be marked as "global".
+Customers are not required to explicitly annotate individual services.
+Also, a service which is annotated as global but does not reside in a global namespaces would no longer be global.

 ## Proposal